 The LRC’s E-Resource holdings includes hundreds of databases representing hundreds of thousands of eBooks, eJournals and streaming videos.
 Its physical collection includes tens of thousands of print volumes arranged by Library of Congress classification.
 The primary focus of the collection is to support the college's instructional programs.

 The online catalog provides a means of searching for materials by author, title, subject, keywords, etc.

 Consists of books, photocopies, loose-leaf materials and audiovisual materials that are placed on reserve at the instructor's request.
 Unless otherwise specified, reserve materials do not circulate, and they may not be taken from the Library.
 A valid ID must be left at the Circulation Desk while using Reserve materials.

 Audiovisual materials are available for students and employees to check out for one week.
 Resources include feature films and documentaries on many topics.

 Interlibrary Loan service is available to Midland College students and employees.
 Once located, items will usually be available within two weeks.
 To request a loan, complete and submit the Interlibrary Loan Request form by clicking on the button below.
 If you have questions about this service, inquire at the Circulation Desk or use the "Connect With Us" form.

 This collection of select resources in health related fields is located on the south end of the first floor.

 The Reference Collection is housed in counter-height shelving in the northwest corner of the LRC first floor near Study Room A. It includes indexes, dictionaries, directories, encyclopedias and atlases.

-While most of the LRC’s periodicals are accessible online, several magazines, journals and newspapers are available.
-Current periodicals are available on the north side of the first floor while bound periodicals can be found on the south side.
-These materials are for in-library use only.
+While most of the LRC’s periodicals are accessible online, several print magazines, journals and newspapers are also available.
+Current print periodicals are available on the north side of the first floor while bound periodicals can be found on the south side.
+These print periodicals are for in-library use only.

 LRC COMPUTING RESOURCES